pymc-devs/pytensor/doc/tutorial/aliasing.rst

 Understanding Memory Aliasing for Speed and Correctness
 =======================================================

-The aggressive reuse of memory is one of the ways through which Pytensor makes code fast, and it is important for the correctness and speed of your program that you understand how Pytensor might alias buffers.
+The aggressive reuse of memory is one of the ways through which PyTensor makes code fast, and it is important for the correctness and speed of your program that you understand how PyTensor might alias buffers.

-This section describes the principles based on which Pytensor handles memory, and explains when you might want to alter the default behaviour of some functions and methods for faster performance.
+This section describes the principles based on which PyTensor handles memory, and explains when you might want to alter the default behaviour of some functions and methods for faster performance.